NorthStarUAS/Simulator/NOTES.md

 # Random Notes and Thoughts

-Caution: this could still be a rapidly evolving project.
-Much of the information could be out dated.
-The notes here reflect my thinking and best understanding on the day they were written.
-For sure I am learning as I go.
+Caution: this is anevolving project.
+Much of the information could be outdated.
+The notes here reflect my thinking and best understanding as I go.
+With this project specifically, I keep learning (or thinking of) new things and backtracking and redoing things (breaking other things in the process).
 If you see any comments here that are wildly wrong or misleading, please let me know so I can fix and improve the information.
 Don't feel bad about calling me out on my mistakes.
 It's all good and helps me learn new things and make this system better.

+## Mar 25, 2024: Deterministic vs. Non-deterministic solutions

+Lacking the energy to look up the official mathematical definition, here is what I mean:

+* Deterministic: the previous state(s) of the "y" are not included in the solution.
+The estimate could be computed (via matrix math) in one step.

+* Non-deterministic: the previous state(s) of "y" roll forward into the next estimate.
+Sorta: the solution is a mix of some portion of the current state combined with other terms.

+Some values can be computed from other terms each iteration (deterministic) but some values carry momentum and rolling in the previous state(s) enables a more accurate solution ... if it converges ... and convergence is hard to prove beyond throwing some data sets at the formula to see what happens.

+Ok for non-deterministic solutions I'd like to carry more than just the previous state.
+I'd like to carry n-1, n-2, ... and like to formalize that a bit in the code so I can experiment with different amounts of history on different states.

+What I need:

+* A nomenclature: p = current roll rate, p_1 = previous roll rate, p_2 = the
+  roll rate before that, etc.
+  * I will only support digits 1-9 (0 is the current term) beyond that would be silly and this restriction makes the coding a bit simpler.
+(I could get fancy with regex, but ugh)
+  * _ (underscore) will be allowed in other places in the term name, but if it is _n at the end of the term it has special meaning.  alpha_dot_term3 is ok and just a top level current term.
+* A function to find these _n terms (dst) and their source term and a mapping of src_idx -> dst_idx for propagating these back in time.
+* Every term (even the _n terms) need their own row in the X and Y matrices.
+  This data needs to be built up correctly when the data is loaded.
+This allows us to fit the A matrix with 'perfect' original data.
+* When simulating, we need to roll the simulated estimates down cascading to each following term, so we can't depend on the pre-cooked data.
+* system will propagate bottom up, so don't put ax_2 before ax_1 in the list or it will screw everything up!
+It's not that smart .....

 ## Dec 30, 2021: Nature of fitting to noisy / imperfect data